ShawnClake/UserExtended/readme.md

 * Adding a rating system for profiles
 * Adding a private messaging system
 * Adding better email support for user functions: friend requests, accept requests, group changes, messages, comments
-* Adding a backend UI
+* Fleshing our the backend UI
-* Group Hierarchy w/ promotion/demotion system
+* Fleshing out the group Hierarchy w/ promotion/demotion system
-* Adding timezones to Users

 ## Details
 User Extended is not trying to be a social network plugin.
 We are providing functionality for more complex user functions which have use cases outside of social networks.